vispy/vispy-website/modern-gl.rst

 =======

 We explained earlier that the vertex shader act on the vertices.
-The question is thus where do those vertices comes from ?
+The question is thus where do those vertices comes from?
 The idea of modern GL is that vertices are stored on the GPU and needs to be uploaded (only once) to the GPU before rendering.
 The way to do that is to build buffers onto the CPU and to send them onto the GPU.
 If your data does not change, no need to upload it